 The Company has exposure to credit risk on premiums due from third party partners and losses recoverable from reinsurance partners.
 This risk is spread across a number of different third parties.
 Any third party who holds money on behalf of the Company is evaluated for their financial security prior to holding Company money, credit terms are strictly monitored and debts pursued where overdue.
+For reinsurance partners, programs may be operated on a funds withheld basis to counter credit risk, and where appropriate there may be further security in the form of a letter or credit.
 As a result, the Company does not consider itself to be exposed to any significant risk concentration on amounts owed.

-4.4.TECHNIQUES USED FOR MITIGATING RISKS AND THE PROCESS FOR MONITORING THE CONTINUED EFFECTIVENESS OF THESE RISK MITIGATION TECHNIQUES meet its obligations.
-In the event that a reinsurers is unable to meet their obligations under the reinsurance agreement, the Company would not realize the full value of the reinsurance recoverable balance.
+4.4.TECHNIQUES USED FOR MITIGATING RISKS AND THE PROCESS FOR MONITORING THE CONTINUED EFFECTIVENESS OF THESE RISK MITIGATION TECHNIQUES